pingcap/tidb-dev-guide/get-started/setup-an-ide.md

   </component>
   ```

-3. Now you can see the run/debug configs in the right upper corner, but if there aren't, you can still add them manually.
+3. Now you can see the run/debug configs in the right upper corner, but if there aren't, you can still add them manually in the dialog.
 ![configs](https://user-images.githubusercontent.com/30543181/118766709-63ea0200-b8af-11eb-9176-bc3fb6f566d4.png)